Visit Samoa from New Zealand!

 A whole different landscape, which looks like a moon rather than a tropical island, lies in the lava fields of Mt Matavanu.
-The best place to view them is from the crater, a rough drive then 2km hike with Crater Man, the self-appointed caretaker of the volcano.
+The best place to view them is from the crater, a rough drive then 2km (1 mile) hike with Crater Man, the self-appointed caretaker of the volcano.
 Be aware you will need to pay an entry fee to him.

 Savai’i’s Water Wonders